ljcphillips/CV/README.md

 #### Makers Academy (March 2018 - June 2018)

 - Curious and passionate about code.
-[PROVIDE EVIDENCE]
-- Fast, independent learner [PROVIDE EVIDENCE]
-- Great collaborator [PROVIDE EVIDENCE]
+I've spent the majority of the last year, learning the basics of code and I am committed to learninf more.
+- Fast, independent learner - I've been learning Ruby on my own for the last couple of months and I am now able to create Ruby projects from scratch.
+- Great collaborator - I've paired successfully on a number of projects with other members of my cohort.

 - OOP, TDD, MVC, DDD
 - Agile/XP
 - Ruby, Rails, JavaScript
 - RSpec, Jasmine

 #### Queen Mary University (2007 to 2010)

-- BSc Economics
+- BSc Economics - 2:1
-- 2:1

 #### Any other qualifications